 **PLEASE NOTE, RESTRICTIONS APPLY TO ADVANCE PURCHASES** In some cases we are restricted to a certain number of tickets for selected, popular performances - we will fill orders on a first-come, first-served basis.
 Unfortunately, although we can record your seating preference within a ticket group, we are not able to provide/confirm seat assignments in advance; advance purchase seat assignments are controlled by Tanglewood management, and are provided to us at a later date.
 In the event that an assigned seat is not your preference, your advance purchase ticket will be refunded in full.

-As usual, the summer also offers a full schedule of concerts spotlighting the accomplished young musicians of the Tanglewood Music Center; the weekly Friday-evening and Saturday-evening Prelude Concerts in Ozawa Hall featuring BSO members on Fridays and TMC Fellows on Saturdays; Saturday-morning rehearsals; the acclaimed lifelong learning series One Day University (8/26), and “Summer Sundays," offering pre-concert events for all ages each Sunday starting at noon, prior to the afternoon’s 2:30pm BSO concert.
+Tanglewood 2019 also features the return of Live From Here with Chris Thile; the annual Popular Artists series; the annual Popular Artists series, again featuring two shows with James Taylor (7/3 & 4); a full schedule of concerts by the young musicians of the Tanglewood Music Center; the weekly Friday-evening and Saturday-evening Prelude Concerts in Ozawa Hall; Saturday-morning rehearsals; and “Summer Sundays” offering pre-concert events for all ages each Sunday at noon, prior to the afternoon’s 2:30pm BSO concert.